How to Improve LinkedIn Reply Rates

 Don't Pitch Slap

-Simply connect with your target prospects.
+Send a blank connection request to your target prospects.
 This doesn't make an ask of them and is more likely to be accepted.

 Don't use inMail.
 It's a waste of time.
 You probably don't read 70% of your inbox!